Nutritional Benefits of Cabbage - With Recipes

-Colon cleansing is another form of detoxification that is slowly being incorporated into our daily lives.
+Colon-cleansing is a form of detoxification that is slowly being incorporated into our daily lives.

 Cabbage is amongst the earliest dishes used in the historic times since the times of ancient Rome.
 Cabbage has been named as a prolific “healing food” due to its uniqueness in vitamins which help in alleviating irregularity.
 If you look at the cabbage, you will notice that its head has a waxy, indigestible material known as roughage.
 Incorporating roughage into our diets is something that most nutritionist speaks about daily but I think most people do not really understand what it is.
 Roughage is a term that is used to mean dietary fiber, which stimulates your intestines to produce a bowel movement.